Listen to this article

 What is a mortgage?

-Its a big loan used to purchase a property.
-The loan is secured against the property and tend to be offered by lenders such as banks or building society's.
-Challenger banks and specialist lenders also operate in this sector, sub prime lenders as an example.
+It's a big loan used to purchase a property.
+The loan is secured against the property and tends to be offered by lenders such as banks or building societies.
+Challenger banks and specialist lenders also operate in this sector, with subprime lenders as an example.

 You must have a deposit

-A deposit is a large upfront payment, its payable on completion of your purchase and is held by your solicitor.
-Typically a lender will ask for 5% deposit but this can be as high as 15% for bad credit mortgages.
+A deposit is a large upfront payment, payable on completion of your purchase, and is held by your solicitor.
+Typically a lender will ask for a 5% deposit but this can be as high as 15% for bad credit mortgages.
 The larger the deposit the smaller the loan.
-The deposit is based on the purchase price, so if you want a £200,000 home and the loan to term (LTV) is 95% you would need to have cash of £10,000 being 5%
+The deposit is based on the purchase price, so if you want a £200,000 home and the loan to term (LTV) is 95% you would need to have cash of £10,000 being 5%.

 The loan is long term

 The number of years you choose to pay your mortgage over is known as the "term".
 Most lenders offer mortgage terms from 5 to 40 years, but this depends on your age, type of work, and expected retirement age.

 You can take a mortgage that’s interest only or capital and interest.
 With an interest-only mortgage, you pay the interest only monthly and make NO contribution to the loan capital.
 This means you only ever pay the interest and must pay the total loan upfront.
 With a repayment mortgage, or interest and capital, you pay off the loan and interest monthly.
 At the end of the repayment term, you would have paid the loan and interest in full and have nothing more to pay.